iriusrisk/startleft/wiki/diagrams/visio/Visio.md

 ## Custom mapping file
 The aim of this mapping file is to map the Visio generic shapes from templates such circles, rectangles, etc.

 Because a generic shape has no meaning from the thread modeling point of view, it's mandatory laleling them on the custom-mapping file in order to map to OTM.

+This custom file prevails over default one, meaning that if any of the mappings appears more than once, the one from the custom mapping file will be use, instead of default mapping file one.

 e.g:
 ```commandline
 components:
   - label:  My DynamoDB in a circle